Skip To Content

 • Until a predetermined expiration of the modified-duty position

-• Until the employee has reached maximum medical improvement
+• Until the employee reaches maximum medical improvement

 4. Communication